-Passing grades for graduate students are "A," "B," and "C." The grade of "D" is not applied toward graduation.

-The grade of "I," Incomplete, may be given only when the completed portion of the course work is passing quality.
+Passing grades for graduate students are "A," "B," and "C." The grade of "I," Incomplete, may be given only when the completed portion of the course work is passing quality.
 It is the student's responsibility to complete the course requirements and to see that the incomplete grade is removed from his/her record.